calipho-sib/nextprot-docs/news/2017/04/28/New release with electrophysiology data in the Phenotypes view and revamped Interactions view.md

 ##Changes to the data model and files on the FTP site

-A new annotation type COFACTOR_INFO was created which contains the text of the UniProtKB &#39;Cofactor&#39; annotation block &#34;Note&#34;.
+A new annotation type _cofactor-info_ was created which contains the text of the UniProtKB &#39;Cofactor&#39; annotation block &#34;Note&#34;.
 This change in the neXtProt data model is reflected in the ttl files at [ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/](ftp://ftp.nextprot.org/pub/current_release/rdf/ttl/),as well as in the XSD and XML files at [ftp://ftp.nextprot.org/pub/current_release/xml/](ftp://ftp.nextprot.org/pub/current_release/xml/).